 Governors devise an action plan at the beginning of each academic year.
 Targets on this action plan are directly linked to the priorities within the School Development Plan and, as a result, governor monitoring visits and agendas of meetings are formulated to ensure a comprehensive overview of school improvement is achieved.
-The action plan is reviewed at the end of the academic year in order to assess impact.
-A skills audit is carried out regularly and informs recruitment of new Governors.
+The action plan is rag-rated as progress is made towards achieving the targets and reviewed at the end of the academic year in order to assess impact.

 Progress towards achieving the targets on the action plan is then reviewed and rag-rated at the end of the year.

-There are usually six full governing body meetings every year, the Audit & Resources Committee meets termly and other ad-hoc committees (Admissions/Pay) convene when necessary.
+There are usually five full governing body meetings every year, the Audit & Resources Committee meets termly and other ad-hoc committees (Admissions/Pay) convene when necessary.